bigbio/ibaqpy/README.md

   --help               Show this message and exit.
 ```

-#### 1. Performs the Enzymatic Digestion
-The current version of this tool uses OpenMS method to load fasta file, and use [ProteaseDigestion](https://openms.de/current_doxygen/html/classOpenMS_1_1ProteaseDigestion.html) to enzyme digestion of protein sequences, and finally get the theoretical peptide number of each protein.

-#### 2. Calculate the IBAQ Value
-First, peptide intensity dataframe was grouped according to protein name, sample name and condition.
-The protein intensity of each group was summed.
-Finally, the sum of the intensity of the protein is divided by the number of theoretical peptides.

-If protein-group exists in the peptide intensity dataframe, the intensity of all proteins in the protein-group is summed based on the above steps, and then multiplied by the number of proteins in the protein-group.

-#### 3. IBAQ Normalization
-Normalize the ibaq values using the total ibaq of the sample.
-The resulted ibaq values are then multiplied by 100'000'000 (PRIDE database noramalization), for the ibaq ppb and log10 shifted by 10 (ProteomicsDB).

 ### Compute TPA
 The total protein approach (TPA) is a label- and standard-free method for absolute protein quantitation of proteins using large-scale proteomic data.
 In the current version of the tool, the TPA value is the total intensity of the protein divided by its theoretical molecular mass.